310mc/https-310mc.github.io-tl/source/_posts/scout/ushimairi_p2.md

             </div>
             <div class="info-area">
                 <div class="synopsis">
-                    Alkaloid safely manages to clear out their old dormitory and move in with their new roommates with the help of some idols.
+                    ALKALOID safely manages to clear out their old dormitory and move in with their new roommates with the help of some idols.
 Among the helpers is Yuzuru, who spots a wooden carving of an ox that seems to have been left behind.
 He attempts to look for its owner to no avail…
                 </div>
                 <div class="info">
                     <div class="info-item season">